Blackfriars, King's Lynn: Establishment, site, and governance

 A priory was established on Market Street for the Blackfriars sometime between 1254 and 1256 by founding benefactor Thomas Gedney dedicated to St Dominic.
 It was part of the wave of new mendicant monastic houses established across Europe during 13th Century, one of several in Lynn.
 These included the Franciscan Friary or Greyfriars (founded c 1230 - see Greyfriars, King's Lynn), the Carmelite Priory or Whitefriars (founded sometime before 1260), and the Augustinian Priory or Austinfriars (founded sometime before 1295).
 These groups sought to bring the monastic example to the urban poor, partly by observing the Liturgy of the Hours and monastic community life in city convents, but also by providing religious ministry, education, and medical and pastoral care to growing urban populations.
-The Blackfriars (also called Friars Preachers) were and continue to be focussed on prayer and liturgy, academic scholarship, preaching, teaching, and pastoral and charity work in urban areas.
+The Blackfriars (also called Friars Preachers) were and continue to be focused on prayer and liturgy, academic scholarship, preaching, teaching, and pastoral and charity work in urban areas.
 Lynn Blackfriars was a relatively early house of the English Dominican Province, established around forty years after the order's formation and thirty five years after the friars first came to Britain.

 The Priory was situated in the east of King's Lynn north of Clough Lane and south of Old Market Street, around the present Blackfriars Street.
 Its buildings consisted of a priory church (also dedicated to St Dominic) and a quadrangle cloister containing at least a refectory and a dormitory, and probably a chapter house, a library, a scriptorium and other monastic living facilities.
 The priory church, like All Saints' Church in South Lynn, had an anchorage, an anchorite's cell built in the wall of the church with a view of the high altar.
 In addition to the cloister quad there was a second courtyard consisting of a gatehouse opening onto what is now Paradise Row, a porter's lodge, and other ancillary buildings.
 There also at least one burial ground (the site of the Blackfriars Street Baptist Church).
 By the year 1272 the complex was large enough to house 40 friars, and there were as many as 45 in residence by 1328.
 Like all Dominican communities its members followed the Rule of St Augustine, and were governed by the Prior elected by the community, the community chapter, and the wider Province.
 Lynn was under the visitation of Cambridge Blackfriars.